 At Moran Woodworked Furniture we are committed to honoring the natural beauty of wood through traditional craftsmanship, the responsible selection of materials and a modern approach to design.
-Since 2004, Michael Moran, and now his partner Celia Gibson, can be found, chisel in hand, building each unique object one piece at a time, one hand-cut joint at a time, watching wood become a functional work of art.
+We—Michael Moran and Celia Gibson—design and build each unique object one piece at a time, cutting every joint, chisel in hand, in our Hudson Valley home and workshop.

 We hope sincerely to do justice to trees and their beauty as they are met with the modern world.

 Our wood comes with a story.
 This is expressed though a history of growth written in its grain and our relationship with each tree’s origin.
 Every log or board is from a unique circumstance; we travel across the foothills of Appalachia or just across the street in order to exclusively use wood that fits into our responsible wood ideology.
 We use storm downed trees.
 We salvage recycled boards and work with family run mills where sustainability and ecological soundness are essential values.
 Through select tree removal services, we are able to divert logs destined for firewood or the landfill.
 Ultimately, our relationships with friends, family, clients and our greater community allow us to immerse ourselves in this responsible wood ideology.

 We know where each piece of wood in our workshop comes from and the story behind every tree.

 From start to finish, we are directly involved with the cutting, milling and drying process.
 Cut to our specifications, when we work with logs we are able to reduce the waste often incurred while milling.
 Additionally, this attention means we have every wide board stacked in the order in which it grew—a series of bookmatches that inspire much of our work.
 After being cut, our wood air dries for anywhere from three months to two years to keep the boards as stable as possible before they make their way into a wood kiln to reduce the moisture content down to a suitable level for furniture making.

 PROCESS: HOW WE BUILD